rbuttery/py-fitbit/readme.md

 - Includes a Flask server for handling Fitbit webhook notifications.
 This is the "subscriptions" endpoint, that can send webhooks to any URL.
     - This needs to be setup with Fitbit separately as well.
     - ** TODO: Provide a guide on how to do this

-## TODO:
-- Client today is read-only.
-Need to add Create, Update, Delete (CRUD) endpoints for everything
-- Error handling
-- Logging
-- Tests
-- Documentation
-- Example notebooks
-- FITBIT_VERIFY_CODE in .env file is not automated yet - need to do this manually

-## Also includes a Flask server for handling Fitbit webhook notifications.

 ### Windows Installation
 ```powershell